KlusterKite/KlusterKite/README.md

 A framework to create scalable and redundant services based on awesome [Akka.Net](https://github.com/akkadotnet/akka.net) project.

+Documentation and UI is under constraction.
+Will be delivered soon...

 Contains several subprojects to solve most typical service creation and managing problems.

 ### [KlusterKite.Core](./KlusterKite.Core/Readme.md)